 Today feels like a catch-up day.
 I did the ironing, submitted my Optometry Today columns for the August issue and wrote this blog post!

 Stay safe xDisclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
 Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such either in the the body of post or in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.